zammad/zammad-admin-documentation/manage/organizations/index.rst

 -------------------------------------

 Most of the attributes you can set on organizations are self-explanatory.
-The ones that aren’t are described below.
+The ones that aren't are described below.

 .. figure:: /images/manage/organizations/administrative-changing-organization-settings.png
    :alt: The edit organization dialog, showing the various organization detail fields